Why You Should Avoid Using QR Codes on Websites and Digital Flyers

 Thank you for coming to my TED talk :)

 TO SUM UP: QR codes are great for offline-to-online connections, but they don’t belong on digital pages or graphics.
-Physical/print media like flyers, menus, handouts, or on screen mediums like TV commercials, presentations — that’s where QR codes make the most sense.
-So before you create any marketing graphics, social media posts, blogs, or email newsletters, skip the QR code.
+Physical/print media like flyers, menus, handouts, or on-screen mediums like TV commercials, presentations — that’s where QR codes make the most sense.
+So, before you create any marketing graphics, social media posts, blogs, or email newsletters, skip the QR code.
 Instead, just use a clickable link on the digital page (or ’link in bio’ it).
 It’s a much smoother, more seamless experience.

 Keep it simple.
 Your audience will thank you for it.